-While more commonly associated with dark, dank areas, like attics and crawlspaces, mold can also grow on clothing, bedding, and pillows.
+While mold is more commonly associated with dark, dank areas like attics and crawlspaces, it can also grow on clothing, bedding, and pillows.

 If a bedroom has mold, the risk of it spreading to the pillows is elevated.
 Even if you don’t see black mold spores elsewhere in your bedroom, there are other common causes of moldy pillows:

 Mold and moisture go hand in hand, so ensure your bedroom isn’t too humid.
 Use a hygrometer to check the humidity levels in your sleeping space.
 If they exceed 60%, moldy pillows are a possibility.

 Potential explanations for high humidity in the home include: